International roughness index: Relationship with PCI

 The IRI generally has a reverse relationship with the PCI.
 A smooth road with low IRI usually has a high PCI.
-However, this is not always the case, and a road with low IRI could have a low PCI too and vise versa.
+However, this is not always the case, and a road with low IRI could have a low PCI too and vice versa.
 Therefore, one of these performance indicators is not necessarily enough to describe the road condition comprehensively.
 It is reported that the prediction of future IRI values may be easier than PCI as it includes less uncertainty.